marcusnerdicus/REDAGraphDocs/Reports/Actions/report-actions.md

 ## Report Actions

-While viewing the Reports menu, you have access to 5 specific actions:
+While viewing the Reports View, you have access to 5 specific actions for a Report:

 - View
 - Send